 How We Remove Moles

-Moles, like vascular lesions, can be cauterized or treated with laser.
-Heat from laser or cautery shrinks the vasculature and creates a small wound in the treated area.
-Subsequently skin goes through the wound healing process.
-The area after treatment develops a scab that will fall off after one to two weeks and heals with a small scar tissue.
-Afterwards, skin at the site of the healed area usually looks slightly pink, but will fade to skin colored over time.
+Moles that are small, skin-colored, mole-like vascular lesions, or skin bumps that are sitting on the skin can be cauterized or treated by laser.
+Heat from laser or cautery thins and shrinks the tissue overlying a mole and vascular lesions.
+The treatment creates a small wound in the treated area, after which the skin goes through the wound healing process.
+The area, after treatment, develops a scab that should fall off after one to two weeks and heals with a small, barely visible scar tissue.
+Afterward, skin at the site of the healed area usually looks slightly fresh and pink, but it usually will fade to skin-colored over time.

-This method is used when a mole is deep in the skin, diagnosis in uncertain, or if there is a suspicion of skin cancer.
+This method is used when a mole is deep in the skin, diagnosis is uncertain, or if there is a suspicion of skin cancer.
 During this procedure, we need a reasonably sized, thick piece of tissue for the pathologist to evaluate under a microscope.
 The area will be completely numbed and the mole will be cut out in an eye shape with some of the skin around it.
-The cut area will be closed with stitches and followed up to ensure it is healing well.
+The cut area will be closed with stitches, and a follow-up appointment will be needed to ensure it is healing well.

 There is a wide variety of “natural mole removal” creams and pastes on the market.
 Most of these products contain Blood-root, an herb in the field of alternative medicine, as a supposed method of mole removal.

 This treatment option claims that applying this cream to the mole will cause it to turn brown and fall off.
 We highly discourage you to use these products for your mole removal.
 Remember that moles are deep in the skin, meaning that they do not scab and “fall off”.
 If a chemical such as TCA is deeply penetrated into the skin to destroy the mole, then it will leave a cigarette burn like a scar.
 In most of the cases, half of the colored mole is still visible under the scar or starts showing up again a few months later.